Seattle Guitar Lessons In The Comfort Of Your Home

 What is the best age to start guitar lessons?

-Should I learn on an electric guitar or acoustic guitar?
+Should I learn on an electric guitar or an acoustic guitar?

 What guitar equipment do I need to prepare before starting guitar lessons?